 Replacing the Cowichan Lake weir to mitigate the growing impacts of climate change and land use issues remains the Board's top priority.
-The Board plays a supporting, convening, and advising role in these processes, supporting the lead partnership of Cowichan Tribes, CVRD, and Paper Excellence (Crofton mill), as well as the Province and the stewardship community to keep moving in the same direction to address low flows in the Cowichan this year follows over two decades of study, design, fundraising, public consultation, and building partnerships to raise/replace the weir.
+The Board plays a supporting, convening, and advising role in these processes, supporting the lead partnership of Cowichan Tribes, CVRD, and Paper Excellence (Crofton mill), as well as the Province and the stewardship community to keep moving in the same direction to address low flows in the Cowichan River.
+The significant progress made this year follows of study, design, fundraising, public consultation, and building partnerships to raise/replace the weir.
 More information at https://cowichanlakeweir.ca/